The short answer is yes, equity release is safe.

 - Always act in the best interests of the customer, treating them fairly at all times

-Equity Release Council rules – how you are protected
+Equity Release Council rules

-The ERC’s rules also guarantee homeowners’ that:
+The Equity Release Councils’s rules guarantee homeowners’ that:

 - Interest rates on lifetime mortgages must be fixed, or if variable, there must be a cap which is fixed for the life of the loan